Equity in Education: A Guide To Supporting Your Disadvantaged Students

 • Personalize learning to student interests

-When equity in education is embraced, it creates inclusive learning environments and cultivates a more just and equitable society for generations to come.
+When equity in education is embraced, it creates inclusive learning environments, cultivates a more just and equitable society and prepares students for higher education and the wider world.

 What does equity in education mean?